colbyboucher/colbyboucher/README.md

 I'm a skateboarder, gamer, and guitarist, who likes to find ways to break systems and cause *mischeif*. :smiling_imp:

-I'm always open to networking with other programmers, students, and professionals so connect/follow with me on **LinkedIn**:
+I'm always open to networking with other programmers, students, and professionals so connect with, or follow me on **LinkedIn**:
 [Click me if you're cool!](https://www.linkedin.com/in/colbyboucher/)

 I prefer to communicate through LinkedIn, so please don't email me unless it's important. :skateboard: